 Serving: 3 Persons.

-In Nigeria we have both brown and white beans (black eyed peas). you can cook any color or specie.
-Ewa agoyin is however, always made out of brown beans
+In Nigeria, we have both brown and white beans (black eyed peas).
+You can cook any color or specie.
+Ewa agoyin is however, always made of brown beans.

-Boil about 5 cups of water, add the beans and allow it to boil for about 5 minute, turn off the heat, wash and set aside.
+Add the beans to boiling water and allow it to simmer for about 5 minutes, turn off the heat, wash and set aside.

-Boil another 5 cups of water and start cooking the beans in it.
+Boil 5 cups of water and start cooking the beans in it.
 You can add more water in-between.

-You want it really soft.
-Add a teaspoon of salt
+We like it really soft.
+Add a teaspoon of salt.

-Cook until the beans are really soft then go ahead and serve with the pepper sauce and agege bread.
+Cook until the beans are really soft, then serve with the pepper sauce and agege bread.

 Agege bread is a special soft and delicious bread that is made in Lagos, Nigeria.
 You can substitute with any other bread if you don’t live in Lagos, Nigeria.